lmlepin9/DarkTridentGen/README.md

 Setup the generator environment variables and download flux files:

-source setup.sh
+`source setup.sh`

-Compile and run BdNMC using a parameter file
+Compile and run BdNMC using a parameter file.
+The path to the meson flux directory and to the output directory have to be declared before running BdNMC.

-./BdNMC/bin/BdNMC parameter_fermion_test_pi0.dat

-Output files will stored in a specific directory created by setup.sh
+`./BdNMC/bin/BdNMC parameter_fermion_test_pi0.dat`